Prime Minister Employment Generation Programme (PMEGP Loan)

 • Projects that cost above ₹10 lakh in the manufacturing sector and ₹5 lakh in the services sector.

-PMEGP Loan Interest Rate
+PMEGP Loan Interest Rates

-The PMEGP loan scheme program offers annual interest rates varying from 11% to 12%.
-Meanwhile, the Interest Subsidy Eligibility Certificate scheme provides a lower interest rate of 4%.
 The Khadi and Village Industries Commission bridges the gap between the reduced rate of 4% and the standard rate of 11% to 12%.
 However, this adjusted rate of 4% is exclusively applicable to enterprises involved in the production of Khadi and/or Polyvastra products.

 Apply for Business Loan